 The Highway 1 road trip that passes through Big Sur on California’s Central Coast is perhaps the most famous scenic drive in the Golden State.
 These days, parts of that legendary road are on the mend after the heavy rains of winter 2017.
 But the good news is that it’s not completely unpassable (here’s how to navigate the current Highway 1 detours).
 It’s also not the only scenic, unforgettable road trip in California—by far.
 Consider one of these 10 classic road trips, rich with magical scenery like pounding surf, rolling hills, waterfalls, and plenty of wineries.
 Most make for a great weekend or even day trip.
 Choose your favorites from these trips, listed north to south—then roll down the windows and get going.

 Prime Seasons: Spring and Summer

-The north-eastern Shasta Cascade region reveals a lot of California’s best-kept secrets.
+The northeastern Shasta Cascade region reveals a lot of California’s best-kept secrets.
 Start in Redding and head up I-5 to Shasta Lake—the largest reservoir in California, and a hotbed for fishing and water sports.
 From there, drive past the 14,162-foot Mount Shasta; seeing it for the first time, John Muir once wrote, made his “blood turn to wine.”
 While you’re in the area, don’t miss the spires at Castle Crags State Park.
 Next, head south on Highway 89, which is part of the 500-mile Volcanic Legacy Scenic Byway, and go to McArthur-Burney Falls Memorial State Park, home to the 129-foot, fern-draped Burney Falls.
-Finish at lovely, placid Lake Almanor, which neighbours the bubbling mud pots and steaming geysers of Lassen Volcanic National Park.
+Finish at lovely, placid Lake Almanor, which neighbors the bubbling mud pots and steaming geysers of Lassen Volcanic National Park.